samouss/enzyme-setstate-null/README.md

 ## Enzyme `setState` return `null`

-This is a reproduction for the issue #XXX.
+This is a reproduction for the issue [#1643](https://github.com/airbnb/enzyme/issues/1643).

 When returning `null` from `setState` Enzyme still trigger a render.